-However a higher pay at VT doesn’t guarantee that you will make more because the living expenses at VT might be 2x higher than where you are currently at now.
+However, a higher pay at MA doesn’t guarantee that you will make more because the living expenses at MA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

-Best personality for this career
+|Demand for this career is not growing|

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
-They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.
+They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

 set up and operate a variety of machine tools to produce precision parts and instruments.
 Includes precision instrument makers who fabricate, modify, or repair mechanical instruments.
 May also fabricate and modify parts to make or repair machine tools or maintain industrial machines, applying knowledge of mechanics, mathematics, metal properties, layout, and machining procedures.